 It also does not cover dealing with potentially vexatious requests under the Freedom of Information Act.
 The guidance from the Information Commissioner's Office on this (and on dealing with repeat FOI requests) can be found on the Information Commissioner's website at www.ico.org.uk

-This policy is supported by national guidance including Independent Office of Police Conduct (IOPC) guidance which states that where a complaint is vexatious or repetitive, the relevant authority (in this case the OPFCC) does not necessarily have to record or investigate the complaint.
+This policy is supported by national guidance including Independent Office of Police Conduct (IOPC) guidance on Managing Unacceptable or Unreasonable Complaint Behaviour.